Ergberg/table-string/README.md

 ##### align

 Sets the alignment for the values of the column.
 Possible values are `left`, `center`, and `right`.
 The default is `left` for most values.
-If no alignment is  set for the column, number values will be right aligned by default.
-This does also affect how the heading of the column is aligned.
-If you want a different alignment for the columns heading, use the [`alignHeading` column option](#alignHeading).
-By default, table headings are all center aligned.
-This can globally changed using the [`alignTableHeadings` table option](#aligntableheadings).
+If no alignment is specified for the column, number values will be right aligned by default.
+This also affects how the heading of the column is aligned.
+If you want a different alignment for the column heading, use the [`alignHeading` column option](#alignHeading).
+By default, column headings are all center aligned.
+This can  be changed globally with the [`alignTableHeadings` table option](#aligntableheadings).

 ##### alignHeading

-If the [`align` column option](#align) is defined, this also aligns the heading.
-The `alignHeading` option allows for a different alignment for the heading.
+If the [`align` column option](#align) is defined, this will also align the heading.
+The option `alignHeading` allows a different alignment of the heading.
 Possible values are `left`, `center`, and `right`.
-The default is `center`, if not overridden with the [`alignTableHeadings` table option](#aligntableheadings).
+The default is `center` if not overridden by the [table option `alignTableHeadings`](#aligntableheadings).

 #### Shortened Notation

-Often, you do not need to specify both, alignment and heading, for a column.
+Often, you do not need to specify all options for a column.
 For these cases, two abbreviations are supported:

-* The tuple `{ column: "name", heading: "Column Heading" }` can be shortened to `{ name: "Column Heading" }`\
+* The tuple `{ column: "name", heading: "Column Heading" }` can be abbreviated to `{ name: "Column Heading" }`\
-* The object `{ column: "name" }` can be shortened to a single string "name".
+* The `{ name: "prop2" }` object can be abbreviated to a single string "prop2".

-All forms can be mixed: `[ { prop1: "Column Name" }, "prop2", { column: "prop3", align: "center" } ]`
+All forms can be mixed: `[ { prop1: "Column Name" }, "prop2", { name: "prop3", align: "center" } ]`

 ### Table Options

-While column options address single columns, there are a few options that affect the complete table:
+While column options refer to individual columns, there are a few options that affect the entire table:
 * alignTableHeadings
 * frameChalk
 * propertyCompareFunction